For radiant skin, healthier joints, and (maybe) a longer life

-Every scoop of Codeage’s Mult-Collagen Peptides contains 120mg of HLA.
+Every scoop of Codeage’s Mult-Collagen Peptides contains 120mg of Hyaluronic Acid Powder.

 Collagen peptides have their own benefits, particularly for joint health, skin health, and overall protein repair.
 They’re a class of proteins that are abundant in joints and skin, which is why collagen supplements commonly contain HLA.